 Food and food habits are a key marker of identity.
 It defines where, how, and what you eat, which, in turn, determines when and with whom you can socialize.
-At the same time, historically speaking, when we come into contact with other groups it is often the other group's ate a Han-dynasty era "bake" (Bao 炮) of suckling pig food that slips unannounced into our cultural repertoire.
+At the same time, historically speaking, when we come into contact with other groups it is often the other group's nolas Vogt (Indiana University) and Chef Wai Hon Chu (ICE and NYU) recreate a Han-dynasty era "bake" (Bao 炮) of suckling pig food that slips unannounced into our cultural repertoire.
 Classicist Gregory Woolf wrote in his seminal study of Roman Gaul (France) that in the Roman empire food and wine spread more quickly than other cultural markers such as language and clothing.
 In other words, we are willing to eat novel food before we start dressing differently and becoming bilingual.

-A team presents a recreation of a Babylonian lamb-and-beet stew era recipe was the invention of an author who had likely never stepped foot in a kitchen.
+For some of those involved at the conference "Appetite for the Past," it wasn't at all clear that the recipes would actually work.
+Nicholas Vogt of Indiana University thought it possible that his Han-dynasty era recipe was the invention of an author who had likely never stepped foot in a kitchen.
 His partner, chef Wai Hon Chu, helped him recreate a "bake" of suckling pig that they described as pretty delicious.
 The recipe required some supplementation, but it demonstrated that the elite author had gone to the trouble to talk to chefs about how to cook this dish.